Tex Fischer

-Austin James Texford Fischer (born 1996) is an American politician who has served in the Ohio House of Representatives since 2024.
+Austin James Texford Fischer (born May 18, 1996) is an American politician who has served in the Ohio House of Representatives since 2024.
 A member of the Republican Party, he represents the 59th district, which includes parts of Columbiana County and Mahoning County.

 Career

 Fischer was born Austin James Fischer in 1996 in Youngstown, Ohio, where he grew up.
 He changed his name to Austin James Texford Fischer in 2020.
-He is a political consultant.